Urban Extension

 Hiring the right employees can make or break a business.

-Starting a small business can be scary since it requires learning as much as you can about the process of owning and operating a business.
-Being informed helps to remove some of the fear, uncertainty and self-doubt you may experience.
+Starting a small business can be challenging, since it requires learning as much as possible about owning and operating a business.
+Being informed helps to remove some of the fear, uncertainty, and self-doubt you may experience.
 Use this information to help you to get started on running a successful small business.